rubys/showcase/README.md

 with a half dozen or so running concurrently.

-An architecture of a single nginx process per group of rails apps, one per event is well suited to deployment in a Docker container to one of any number of available cloud providers.
+An architecture of a single nginx process per group of rails apps, one per event, is well suited to deployment in a Docker container to one of any number of available cloud providers.
 Doing so would not only give scalability and privacy, it would eliminate any concerns of the app not being available due to power or network outages.